SEND Information Report: Your child has Special Education Needs and/or Disability. What can we at Hallfield Primary School offer you?

 7. How will you help me to support my child’s learning?

 There may be suggested strategies or activities for you to do at home to support your child’s learning.

 The school may sometimes run parent/carer workshops in school to help you understand the strategies used in school.
 We may also be able to offer you individual training in specific support strategies for your child.

-The SENCO may also offer you resources and ideas for supporting your child’s learning at home.
+The class teacher, phase leader or Inclusion Team may also offer you resources and ideas for supporting your child’s learning at home.

 You will have an opportunity to meet with other professionals involved in supporting your child.